ovsundal/Feed-Reader-Testing/README.md

 * Using Jasmine framework for JavaScript unit testing
 * Better understanding of how asynchronous requests work and how to simplify requests using callback functions
+* A clever trick to test that an array only has unique entries; create a set from the array and compare lengths.
+If equal lengths it follows that the array has no duplicates